Janga-Lab/POP-seq-RBPs/README.md

 2- Ensure that POP-seq data file for the same cell line on which the RBPs will be predicted/identified  is in the same path where  main.py file exists.

-3- Rru generate_bench_mark.py to generate the benchmark dataset for POP-seq data on which popseq data is labeled by RBPs based on the intersection of genomic locations on CLIP-seq and POP-seq data
+3- Rrn generate_bench_mark.py to generate the benchmark dataset for POP-seq data on which popseq data is labeled by RBPs based on the intersection of genomic locations on CLIP-seq and POP-seq data

 4- Run the following python command: